Achilles Tendonitis – Non insertional

 - Medications.
 Non-Steroidal Anti-inflammatory medications, or NSAIDs, taken 1-3 times per day can help to settle symptoms in the short term, and break the cycle of pain and discomfort.
 However, for successful long-term management, NSAIDs usually need to be combined with other non-operative treatment strategies.

 - Calf and Achilles Stretching.
 A tight calf muscle will increase the force going through the Achilles tendon and predispose the tendon to micro-tearing.
 A consistent calf stretching program is an important part of treatment.
 (Figure 4)

 - Double leg heel rises.
 A high repetition, low resistance calf strengthening program can be very helpful in stretching and strengthening the Achilles tendon and calf muscle.
 Double leg heel rises, done in a controlled manner and performed while standing on the edge of stairs, (to allow for more movement through the ankle) can be very helpful.
 Consider starting with 5 sets of 5 repetitions and slowly over a period of weeks advance to 10-15 sets of 15 repetitions.

-Surgery is considered when non-operative measures fail.
+Surgery to treat Achilles tendonitis is usually not needed.
+It is only considered when appropriate non-operative treatment has fail.
 Patient compliance and postoperative management are important factors in preventing ankle stiffness or recurrence of the symptoms.
-Surgery usually requires removal of the damaged tissue (debridement) and meticulous repair of the tendon.
+Surgery usually requires removal of the damaged tissue (debridement) and possible repair of the tendon.
+In some cases of extensive damage, transfer of a local healthy tendon to augment the diseased Achilles tendon is helpful.
 Postoperative immobilization is required, followed by the gradual introduction of range of motion and strengthening exercises.
-It may require 6 months to achieve full recovery.
+It may require 6 months or more to achieve full recovery.
 Some known complications are recurrence, stiffness of the ankle, and deep vein thrombosis.